NREL/edv_synthetic_smart_meter_data/README.md

 bundle update
 ```

+- TODO,
+  - update installation instructions when transitioning to OpenStudio 3.0 and Ruby 2.5.x

 ## Script Overview

 The following figure contains an overview of the scripts and input as well as output files/paths: